 This series of short meditations on nature in art offers the opportunity to practice contemplation and observance.
 The task of observing or deep looking requires us to consider a broad context for cultural capital; to draw upon experience and cultural imagination when examining a work of art, listening to music, participating in discussion or taking a walk in nature.
 Visual thinking strategies focus our ability to organise and respond to visual imagery and the world around us.
 These small acts of reflection may provide a framework for us to be more creative and empathetic citizens and to look carefully at the nature that surrounds us.

 We will take a close look at the way artists have represented the natural world in print culture and rare books from the university’s special collections.

 Sound editing and production: Dr Xia Cui (Arts Teaching Innovation)

 Written and spoken by: Dr Olivia Meehan (Object-Based Learning Coordinator)

 Being Human Festival 2020

-This series has been developed as part of the 2020 Being Human Festival.
+This series was developed in collaboration with the 2020 Being Human Festival.
 Founded in the UK as the only national festival of the humanities, Being Human is now a global celebration dedicated to demonstrating the breadth, diversity and vitality of the humanities.